halcyonseeker/audible-dl/README.md

 audible-dl --- An archiver for your Audible library
 ===================================================

-**This program is slow and stupid.
-Important functionality like concurrent downloads has not been implemented.**
+**This program is a work in progress.
+At present it doesn't do concurrent downloads, so if you have a large library it might take several days to download everything.**

 Audible-dl is an archiving tool that keeps an up-to-date, offline, archive of the audiobooks you've purchased with Audible as DRM-free,